 Keep in mind that you don’t buy a backup camera every day, and considering the price of your vehicle, an extra $50 is usually worth the upgrade.

-The other benefit of a CCD lens backup camera is that it comes with better night vision and a more durable enclosure which give you more bang for your buck.
+The other benefit of a CCD lens backup camera is that it comes with better night vision and a more durable enclosure which gives you more bang for your buck.

 If you want to get technical; the reason CCD (charge-coupled device) backup cameras are better is because they were engineered to transfer the image from the lens through the built in the processor in a more efficient way than the CMOS (complementary metal-oxide semiconductor).